 The majority of bloggers make money through affiliate marketing, closely followed by selling products or services, and ads.

 Conveniently, finance-related blogs are the most profitable.
 This includes blogs about investments, frugal spending, early-retirement, side-hustles, or anything that has to do with money-handling.
-Fashion blogs are the second most lucrative type of content, while travel and marketing come in third and fourth, respectively.
+Fashion blogs are also one of the most lucrative types of content, along with travel and marketing-related posts.

 Personal blogs are the most popular among readers, followed by business and technology, then fashion, food, fitness, and health blogs.